 The main aim of Port Tarragona is to develop a multipurpose intermodal terminal in this strategic location between Guadalajara and Marchamalo (Castilla-La Mancha), 70 km from Madrid and connected to the main road and rail communication routes in the country.

-The future intermodal terminal, which will be called the Puerto Centro Intermodal Terminal, will cover some 150,000 m2.
+The future intermodal terminal, which will be called the Guadalajara Intermodal Terminal, will cover some 150,000 m2.
 This new infrastructure will be complemented by the La Boella Intermodal Terminal in Tarragona, and will promote the growth of intermodal rail-road and maritime traffic.

 A Strategic Location in the Centre of the Peninsula

-The Puerto Centro Intermodal Terminal will be located in the Henares corridor, the most dynamic area in the environs of Madrid, which boasts over 6 million inhabitants in a 60 km radius, and which is a TEN-TCore Network node.
+The Guadalajara Intermodal Terminal will be located in the Henares corridor, the most dynamic area in the environs of Madrid, which boasts over 6 million inhabitants in a 60 km radius, and which is a TEN-TCore Network node.

-Thanks to its connectivity with the main ports of the Cantabrian coast (Bilbao, Santander) and the Mediterranean coast (Tarragona, Barcelona) and its location in an industrial environment, Puerto Centro will provide high capacity in terms of load volumes, fostering the development of intermodal transport of goods by rail.
+Thanks to its connectivity with the main ports of the Cantabrian coast (Bilbao, Santander) and the Mediterranean coast (Tarragona, Barcelona) and its location in an industrial environment, Guadalajara Intermodal Terminal will provide high capacity in terms of load volumes, fostering the development of intermodal transport of goods by rail.